 An authorized gopher tortoise agent is required for all capture and relocation activities associated with this permit.
 Authorized agents may assist the landowner or developer in obtaining the required relocation permit.

 Before issuance of the permit, mitigation contributions for Conservation permits representing 100% of the estimated total amount due will be submitted.
 A variable scale for these additional contributions is based on the overall conservation value of the action being permitted and the estimated number of gopher tortoises being impacted by the project.
 Preferred conservation actions, such as responsibly relocating tortoises to long-term protected lands (public or private), requires a lower contribution per tortoise than relocations to short-term protected or unprotected lands or relocations after settlement of law enforcement cases.
-All mitigation contributions support gopher tortoise conservation actions as specified in the FWC-approved Gopher Tortoise Management Plan .
+All mitigation contributions support gopher tortoise conservation actions as specified in the FWC-approved Gopher Tortoise Management Plan.

 Authorized Agent and Recipient Site locator

-If you are looking for authorized gopher tortoise agent or a recipient site location and contact information, please access our online locator map.
+If you are looking for an authorized gopher tortoise agent or a recipient site location and contact information, please access our online locator map.

-Apply for a Conservation permit
+Apply for a Conservation Permit

 If you are interested in applying for a Conservation permit, please visit the FWC online permit system.
 You can also access the system to check the status of a submitted application.
-A paper-based application is also available, but online application submission is preferred to help expedite a more timely review process.

 Refer to the conservation permit application checklist for a list of items that will be needed to complete the online application process.
 Complete applications should be submitted at least 90 days prior to the time needed, although most applications will be processed in 45 days or less.
 Timely issuance of permits is dependent on receiving all of the required documentation.

 Permittees may be eligible for a refund once relocation activities have been completed, the after action report submitted, and if the actual number of gopher tortoises relocated was less than the number permitted.
 Refund requests will be processed only after the final after action report is accepted by the FWC.
-This refund request form must be submitted to the FWC within 60 days of the date the final after action report is accepted.
+A refund request form must be submitted to the FWC within 60 days of the date the final after action report is accepted.
 Forms submitted more than 60 days after FWC acceptance of the final after action report will not be eligible for a refund.